loudest/incognito/README.md

 Our approach for satisfying this challenge for the AT&T Mobile App Hackathon​ in 2015 was to:

-- Utilize Javascript and web conferencing technologies with an encrypted network layer to enable secure communications.
+- Utilize Javascript and P2P web conferencing with an encrypted network layer.
-- Peer to peer video and audio conferencing utilizes Google's VP8 WebP compression and Opus Audio Codec.
+- Video and audio conferencing utilizes Google's VP8 WebP compression and Opus Audio Codec.
-- Peer to peer communications of signaling (muting audio and disabling webcam) and chat uses JSON over communicated over HTTPS websockets
+- Signaling (muting audio and disabling webcam) and chat uses JSON over communicated over HTTPS websockets

 ## Lead developer